Bystander InterventionJump to related links

 - Safety.
 Always put your own safety first.
 Get away from a situation and get help if an immediate threat is present.

 - Resource.
 You can be a resource for friends and peers who have experienced sexual violence.
-Visit our resources page for a list of local places for you or a friend to receive assistance.
+Visit the Title IX Resources page for a list of local places for you or a friend to receive assistance.

 Change the Culture